Updated on November 15, 2022

 A good place to start before moving on to reading hex color codes is learning how to understand RGB colors.
 RGB numbers are based upon monitor settings of red, green, and blue light.
 By changing the RGB numbers, you’re telling your monitor how much of that particular light color you want to shine.

-If you understand the RGB color system, you know that colors are presented like this:
+In the RGB color system, colors are presented like this:

 RGB(255, 0, 0)